Vegan Fruit Cake

 Notes

-- Be sure your eggless fruit cake is done baking by sticking a toothpick into the center.
-If it comes out clean, you can take your cake out of the oven.
+- To ensure my eggless fruit cake is properly baked, I insert a toothpick into the center.
+If it comes out clean, I know the cake is ready to come out of the oven.

 Love this recipe!
 I’ve made it a couple of times now and always want to have one in my fridge.
 Great served with vegan custard.